 No charges were reported as of that Wednesday afternoon, but the Cobb County police later charged Garrett, 40, with failure to yield to a stop sign, in addition to this second-degree vehicular homicide charge.

-The Law Offices of Shane Smith is deeply saddened to hear of this tragic crash in the metro Atlanta area.
+Shane Smith Law is deeply saddened to hear of this tragic crash in the metro Atlanta area.
 We would like to extend our condolences to the family and friends of Mr. Patterson, and wish them strength as they mourn in this difficult time.

 We also would like to remind drivers to pay close attention to motorcyclists during these warmer months, to avoid motorcycle accidents and injuries on Georgia roads.
 Summer time is deadly for motorcyclists, so we encourage drivers of passenger cars to be extra careful.